JavlonAbdumannopovv/react-interview-questions/README.md

     React 16.3+

     - **getDerivedStateFromProps:** Invoked right before calling `render()` and is invoked on *every* render.
-This exists for rare use cases where you need a derived state.
+This exists for rare use cases where you need derived state.
 Worth reading [if you need derived state](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html).
     - **componentDidMount:** Executed after first rendering and where all AJAX requests, DOM or state updates, and set up event listeners should occur.
     - **shouldComponentUpdate:** Determines if the component will be updated or not.
-By default, it returns `true`.
-If you are sure that the component doesn't need to render after the state or props are updated, you can return a false value.
-It is a great place to improve performance as it allows you to prevent a re-render if component receives a new prop.
+By default it returns `true`.
+If you are sure that the component doesn't need to render after state or props are updated, you can return false value.
+It is a great place to improve performance as it allows you to prevent a re-render if component receives new prop.
     - **getSnapshotBeforeUpdate:** Executed right before rendered output is committed to the DOM.
 Any value returned by this will be passed into `componentDidUpdate()`.
 This is useful to capture information from the DOM i.e. scroll position.
     - **componentDidUpdate:** Mostly it is used to update the DOM in response to prop or state changes.
 This will not fire if `shouldComponentUpdate()` returns `false`.
     - **componentWillUnmount** It will be used to cancel any outgoing network requests, or remove all event listeners associated with the component.